TrickyFatCat/TrickyAutomation/README.md

 ## Installation

-1. Create Plugin folder in your project directory;
+1. Create Plugins folder in your project directory;

-2. Download and unzip archive with the plugin;
+2. Download and unzip archive in this folder.
+You should get such a path to a plugin `Plugins/TrickyAutomation`;

 3. Alternatively you can clone this repository into the pluging directory;